jueves/facebook_usage_log/Readme.md

 		fri nov 26 12:14:12 WET 2017 - Writting message to Alice.
 		vie nov 26 16:16:44 WET 2017 - Checking messages from Alice.
 		vie nov 28 12:18:00 WET 2017 - Sharing interesting article.

 		Are you sure you want to launch Facebook (y/n)? y What is your purpuse?
 Just... have some fun.

-As you can see, the script shows you your last 10 logins and why did you did it, helping you to be more concious of your usage.
+As you can see, the script shows you your last 10 logins and why did you did it, helping you to be more mindful about your usage.
 If once seen your log you consider you have spent too much time in Facebook you can tipe `n` and the following message will appear:

 		Are you sure you want to launch Facebook (y/n)? n